 Instructions

-- In a medium pot, warm up the milk but don’t boil it.
-Add rice, sugar, salt, cinnamon.
-Pour in coconut milk.
-Simmer the mixture constantly stirring until thickened.
+- In a medium pot, heat the milk, but don't let it boil.
+Then, add the cooked rice, sugar, salt, and cinnamon.
+Pour in the coconut milk.
+Keep stirring the mixture while it simmers until it gets thicker.

 Comments